iman20004/GoogleDocsClone/README.md

 Technologies/Frameworks:
 - Node/Express servers over the cloud,
-- local MongoDB for storage,
+- Local MongoDB for storage,
 - EventSource API for server-sent events, and
 - React and y-quill frontend